 Schosberg and his wife Dawn live in Muttontown, NY.
 Son Ryan is a recent graduate of Boston University.

 Schosberg served his first term on the NYTHA Board starting in 2011, and was re-elected to a second term in 2014.
 He is the Chair of the Aftercare Committee, and oversees the TAKE THE LEAD Thoroughbred Retirement Program, which finds new homes for the horses retiring from NYRA tracks.

 After graduating with a Bachelor’s Degree in Business Administration from the University of Miami in 1970, Pat promptly went to work for his father, Hall of Fame trainer Tommy “T. J.” Kelly.
 He started his own public stable in 1977.

-Pat has been actively involved in horsemen’s issues for many years.
+Kelly has been actively involved in horsemen’s issues for many years.
 He has been a member of the New York Jockey Injury Compensation Fund and has served as a trainer representative on pension funds for backstretch workers for over a decade.
-Further, Pat is the long-time Vice President on the New York Thoroughbred Horsemen’s Association, and a member of the NYTHA Aftercare Committee.
+Further, Kelly is the long-time Vice President on the New York Thoroughbred Horsemen’s Association, and a member of the NYTHA Aftercare Committee.

 HERB OSTER, Board Member

 Brooklyn native Herb Oster, an owner in New York since 1999, has been a racing fan since his childhood, and began riding the subway out to Aqueduct as a teenager.
 Now a resident of Long Island, he established the financial planning firm Oster Financial Services 36 years ago.
 After his children had finished college and were married, he was able to realize the lifelong dream of owning racehorses.
 Oster currently has two horses in training, and has been managing partner of two racing stables, Team Five Star and, currently, Herbert J. Oster, LLC.
 He also owns a share in the New York-based stallion Patriot Act, who entered stud at Dutchess Views Farm in 2008.